robertocolabene/BBModules/README.md

 #### Attention

-I need a developer to compile the version for mac and eventually linux.
 The developer will be always the same but he can't public the source code.
 Obviously he will have all my modules for free.

 ### To do
 - rename some functions<br>